p0p4k/pflowtts_pytorch/README.md

     ![Alt text](20k_tboard.png)
 - [x] (11/14/2023)
     - added Google Colab notebook for quick run
+- [x] (11/16/2023)
+    - added sample audio
+    - some architecture changes
+    - we know the model learns, now we need to try multispeaker and check for prosody.
 - [x] Anyone is welcome to contribute to this repo.
 Please feel free to open an issue or a PR.